dali-lab/dali-challenges/docs/WebAndMobileChallenges/SocialMediaChallenge.md

 This challenge is language-agnostic!
 So feel free to use Javascript, Python, Java, or whatever feels most comfortable to you.

 ### Instructions 📋

-We've collected data on lab members so you don't have to!
+We've collected data on over 40 of our lab members so you don't have to!

-There are two version of data in JSON files that you can use:

-1. [Public data](https://github.com/dali-lab/dali-challenges/blob/master/data/DALI_Data.json) - each chunk has a lab member's name with unique information
+[DALI member data](https://github.com/dali-lab/dali-challenges/blob/main/data/dali_social_media.json) - each chunk has a lab member's name with unique information
-2. [Anonymous data](https://github.com/dali-lab/dali-challenges/blob/master/data/DALI_Data-Anon.json) - each chunk doesn't have a name attached with some different data

 Here are some things to think about: